 To find out if there's a copy in another library system near you, you may also search other libraries' catalogues.

 How to place an interlibrary loan request:

-- Go to SFU Library Catalogue and sign in (upper right hand corner of screen) with your SFU computing id and password.
+- Go to Citation Finder, part of the SFU Library Catalogue, and sign in (upper right hand corner of screen) with your SFU computing id and password.